netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 > We cannot solve the problem of intelligence, without first solving the problem of articulation.

-This is where Lexical_Science emerges (naturally) from AI capability - as an art of wordcraft.
+This is where Lexical_Science emerges (naturally) from AI capability - as an art of "WORDCRAFT".

 ___